johnymontana/baml-dgraph-patient-graph-example/README.md

 ## Graph RAG Enabled Medical Analysis Sample Topics

+### Patient Demographics & Patterns
-### Age and Visit Patterns:
+#### Age and Visit Analysis:
 - What is the age distribution of patients and how does it correlate with visit frequency?
 - Do older patients have more medical visits or different types of visits?
 - What's the average time between visits for patients with multiple encounters?

-### Gender-Based Healthcare Utilization:
+#### Gender-Based Healthcare Utilization:
 - Are there differences in visit types between male and female patients?
 - Do certain medical procedures or assessments show gender-based patterns?
+- How do gender differences affect allergy patterns and visit frequency?

 ### Allergy Management & Safety
 #### Allergy Severity Analysis:
 - What's the distribution of allergy severities across the patient population?
 - Which allergens are associated with the most severe reactions?
 - How many patients have multiple allergies, and what are common combinations?

 #### Allergy Documentation Quality:
 - Which allergy records have complete documentation (confirmed dates, severity, reaction types)?
 - Are there gaps in allergy documentation that could impact patient safety?
+- Which patients need allergy documentation updates?

 ### Visit Analysis & Care Coordination
 #### Visit Type Patterns:

-- What are the most common types of medical visits?
+- What are the most common types of medical visits (immunizations, observations, procedures)?
 - Which patients have the most diverse visit types (indicating complex care needs)?
 - Are there seasonal patterns in immunizations or other visit types?

-#### Care Continuity:
+#### Care Continuity & Timing:
 - Which patients have had visits spanning multiple years?
 - Are there patients with gaps in care that might need follow-up?
-- What's the typical duration of medical visits by type?
+- What's the typical duration and frequency of different visit types?

 ### Temporal Healthcare Trends
 #### Historical Care Patterns:
 - How has the frequency of different visit types changed over time?
 - Are there patients with very old allergy confirmations that might need updating?
 - What's the timeline of care for patients with multiple visits?

+#### Seasonal & Time-Based Analysis:
+- Are there patterns in visit timing (morning vs. afternoon, weekdays vs. weekends)?
+- Do certain visit types cluster around specific times of year?

 ### Data Quality & Completeness
 #### Missing Information Analysis:
 - Which patients lack complete demographic information?
 - How many patients have visits but no associated provider information?
 - Are there patients missing critical allergy or contact information?

+#### Data Consistency Checks:
+- Which patients have inconsistent information across visits?
+- Are there duplicate or conflicting allergy records?

 ### Geographic Healthcare Access
 #### Location-Based Care:
 - Are patients clustered around certain medical facilities?
 - What's the geographic distribution of different visit types?
 - Are there areas with limited healthcare access based on patient addresses?

+#### Facility Utilization:
+- Which healthcare facilities serve the most diverse patient populations?
+- Are there geographic patterns in visit types or provider specialties?

-### Risk Stratification
+### Risk Stratification & Clinical Decision Support
 #### High-Risk Patient Identification:
 - Which patients have multiple severe allergies that require special monitoring?
 - Are there patients with concerning gaps between visits who might need outreach?
 - Which patients have complex medical histories (multiple visit types + allergies)?

+#### Medication & Allergy Safety:
+- Are there patients with drug allergies who had medication-related visits?
+- Which patients might benefit from allergy testing based on their visit patterns?
+- Are there potential drug-allergy interactions that need attention?

+### Advanced Analytics Opportunities
+#### Population Health Insights:
+- What are the most common health conditions in different age groups?
+- How do visit patterns correlate with patient demographics?
+- Which patient populations have the highest healthcare utilization?

+#### Quality Metrics:
+- What's the completeness of documentation across different visit types?
+- How do provider specialties correlate with visit outcomes?
+- Are there patterns in follow-up care after certain visit types?

 ### Sample Queries You Could Run:

+#### Patient Safety Queries:
 - **"Find patients with multiple severe allergies and their most recent visit"**
 - **"Identify patients who haven't had visits in over 2 years"**
+- **"Find patients with shellfish allergies who had visits but no allergy warnings documented"**

+#### Care Quality Queries:
 - **"Analyze the relationship between patient age and number of allergies"**
 - **"Find all immunization visits and check if patients have documented allergies"**
 - **"Identify patients with incomplete allergy documentation"**

+#### Complex Care Analysis:
 - **"Find patients with the most complex care patterns (multiple visit types)"**
+- **"Which patients have visits spanning multiple years with different providers?"**
+- **"Analyze care continuity for patients with chronic conditions"**

-### Clinical Decision Support Questions:
+#### Clinical Decision Support:

-- Are there patients with shellfish allergies who had visits but no allergy warnings documented?
-- Which patients might benefit from allergy testing based on their visit patterns?
+- **"Which patients might benefit from allergy testing based on their visit patterns?"**
-- Are there medication-related visits for patients with drug allergies?
+- **"Are there medication-related visits for patients with drug allergies?"**
+- **"Find patients with gaps in preventive care (immunizations, screenings)"**